 The ICO-World Glaucoma Association Three Month Fellowship Program is organized to help promising young ophthalmologists from developing countries improve their practical skills and broaden their perspectives of ophthalmology and glaucoma.

-WGA stays committed to giving young ophthalmologists from Sub-Saharan Africa the opportunity to expand knowledge and skills in several subspecialties in ophthalmology.
+WGA remains committed to giving young ophthalmologists from Sub-Saharan Africa the opportunity to expand knowledge and skills in several subspecialties in ophthalmology.
 That is why we continued with the program for 2019: attendance of WGC-2019 in Melbourne, Australia, and 3 months of training at an Australian institute.
 We are proud to introduce the 2019 Fellows to you, together with a testimonial about their experience.

 Dr Bigirimana Deus, Burundi